PacktPublishing/Learning-Ionic-Second-Edition/README.md

 With a basic knowledge of web development and TypeScript, and a decent knowledge of Angular, one can easily convert a million-dollar idea into an app with a few lines of code.
 In this book we will explore how you can do this.
 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
-For example, Chapter02.
+For example, Chapter 2.
+Chapter 9, Chapter 10 and Chapter 11 does not have code.